Patriarchate of Karlovci: History

 The last patriarch, Lukijan Bogdanović, was murdered in 1913.
-After his death, the patriarchal throne remained vacant for the last seven years of its existence, with following bishops serving as locum tenens: Miron (Nikolić) of Pakrac (1913 and 1914–1919), Mihailo (Grujić) of Gornji Karlovac (1913–1914) and Georgije (Letić) of Temišvar (1919–1920; coadjutor 1918–1919).
+After his death, the patriarchal throne remained vacant for the last seven years of its existence, with following bishops serving as locum tenens: Miron Nikolić of Pakrac (1913 and 1914–1919), Mihailo Grujić of Gornji Karlovac (1913–1914) and Georgije Letić of Timișoara (1919–1920; coadjutor 1918–1919).

-Following the dissolution of Austria-Hungary in the autumn of 1918, the Patriarchate of Karlovci was in 1920 merged into the newly united Serbian Orthodox Church under one Serbian patriarch residing in Belgrade, with the title of Archbishop of Peć, Metropolitan of Belgrade and Karlovci and Serbian Patriarch.
+Following the dissolution of Austria-Hungary in the autumn of 1918, the Patriarchate of Karlovci was in 1920 merged into the unified Serbian Orthodox Church under one Serbian patriarch in Belgrade, with the title of Archbishop of Peć, Metropolitan of Belgrade and Karlovci and Serbian Patriarch.

-During World War II, the Independent State of Croatia (NDH), a puppet state of Nazi Germany and Fascist Italy led by the Fascist Ustaše movement, was established in parts of occupied Yugoslavia.
+During World War II, the Independent State of Croatia, a puppet state of Nazi Germany and Fascist Italy led by the Fascist Ustaše movement, was established in parts of occupied Yugoslavia.
 Due to the German pressure over growing anarchy in the country, caused by the Genocide of Serbs with the ultimate goal of creating an ethnically pure Greater Croatia, the Ustaše created a unrecognized sect named the Croatian Orthodox Church (1942–1945) in order to annihilate and Croatise the remaining Serb minority.
 It was meant to destroy religious, cultural and national ties between Serbs in Serbia and Serbs in the NDH, as the Ustaše at time could not achieve their goal of exterminating the whole Serb population of Croatia.
 After several robberies and bombings of Serbian Orthodox properties, and massacres and war crimes against Serbian Orthodox clergy, the Croatian Orthodox Church attempted to self-proclaim itself as the heir of the Patriarchate of Karlovci, but its Archbishop Germogen Maximov was enthroned in Zagreb.